wiIliu/CSI4999_IDSwithAI/README.md

 ### Edge Deployment

-Only the **baseline CNN** was quantized and deployed to the Kria KV260 DPU (the attention variant was not compatible with the target DPU configuration).
+Only the **baseline CNN** models were quantized and deployed to the Kria KV260 DPU (the attention variant was not compatible with the target DPU configuration given scope).

 **Binary — per-sample inference latency:**